-Snap set technology in the VPS impressions materials
+Snap set technology in the VPS impression materials

-Impression of the abutments is a significant procedure during the prosthodontic treatment, as it could directly affects the precision of the cast and the fit of the final restoration.
-The chemical and physical properties of elastomeric impressions materials may influence the accuracy of the final impressions.
+Impression of the abutments is a crucial procedure during prosthodontic treatment, as it could directly affect the precision of the cast and the fit of the final restoration.
+The chemical and physical properties of elastomeric impression materials may influence the accuracy of the final impressions.

 The most used elastomeric impression materials for fixed and removable prosthodontic restorations are polyvinylsiloxanes (PVS) and polyethers (PE).